 Lorengau Airfield is located at Lorengau on the northeast coast of Manus Island in the Admiralty Island Group (Admiralty Islands).
 Borders Seeadler Harbor to the north.
 Prewar and during the Pacific War part of the Territory of New Guinea.
 Today located in Manus Province in Papua New Guinea (PNG).

-In early April 1942 occupied by the Japanese and built a single runway measuring 3,500'
+During early April 1942 occupied by the Japanese and built a single runway measuring 3,500'

 375' oriented roughly NW to SSE parallel to the coast at this location with 20 fighter revetments along the southern end and no anti-aircraft guns (as of September 23,

 1943).
 A road connected the airfield to a nearby jetty to at Lorengau.
 By early 1944, light anti-aircraft guns and medium anti-aircraft guns were detected by the Allies to the south and southeast to defend the area.

 Wartime History World War II Pacific Theatre History